reimlima/genericseek/README.md

 	dbfile="genericseek.db"
 	occurrence="error"
 	outputformat="xml"

+NOTE:

+If your config file is empty for some reason, just run the script with -r option

 DB FILE:

 For  the  very  first time running the script this file must be created, so just